DimitryDushkin/DimitryDushkin.github.io/posts/my_productivity_tools.md

     - ![...](/img/for_posts/01/nuphy.png)
   - Work: **Dygma Raise**.
 It's a 60% split ergonomic mechanical keyboard with optional tenting capability for a more ergonomic wrist position.
 I love it for the comfort of typing.
 One small con is that the sound of typing could be better due to its construction.
 I use linear lubed switches + some keyboard mods.
     - ![...](/img/for_posts/01/dygma.png)

-**Cloud Storage**

-- One of the oldest categories of apps I use.
-Currently, I use [Yandex.Disk](https://disk.yandex.com) because of stable MacOS app work and reliable back-end.
-I worked for Yandex for seven years and knew the people behind the product.
-I can trust them :)
-- Available on all platforms.
-- Platforms: all.

 **[Timeout](https://apps.apple.com/us/app/time-out-break-reminders/id402592703?mt=12)** app from macOS App Store